"Sacred Chrysalis: Eco Dialogues is an initiative of the

 Lately, I've been receiving phone calls and emails from people around the country who are tired and emotionally bankrupt about what's happening in our local communities, around the state, and throughout our country.

-On behalf of the Institute, I have created a special initiative called SACRED CHRYSALIS: Eco Dialogues with Hermina.
-It's pay if you wish and you're still welcome if do not wish.
+On behalf of the Institute, I have created a small-group special initiative called SACRED CHRYSALIS: Eco Dialogues with Hermina.
 The purpose of this project is to share, release, inspire, refuel, or simply gather in silence.
 This is a weekly gathering.
 If you are sincerely interested in participating, please email for more information.

 Be well.
 We need one another as we press on in healing our planet.